gracefulife/clova-developer-guide/en/CIC/References/CICInterface/PlaybackController.md

 None

 ### Remarks
-* The button on the client device can either be a physical button in hardware method or in software method such as a widget button on a music player.
+* The button on the client device can either be a physical button in hardware method or in software method such as a widget button on music player.

 ### Message example